 FOR BEST RESULTS: Every stage of handling requires the dough to stay COLD.

-- Divide the dough into two equal pieces.
-Shape the pieces into flattened discs and wrap in plastic wrap.
+- Divide the dough into two equal pieces. (keep the dough ball you’re not using in the fridge) Shape the pieces into flattened discs and wrap in plastic wrap.

-- The dough needs to chill thoroughly (at least an hour) before rolling it out.
+- IF the dough gets warm and starts causing you trouble, chill it thoroughly before rolling it out.
 This dough will hold several days in the fridge if necessary.

-To freeze the dough (up to three months), place the plastic-wrapped discs in a freezer bag with air sucked out and labeled by date and what’s in the bag.
-To use the dough, defrost in the refrigerator overnight.
+To freeze the dough (up to three months), place the plastic-wrapped discs in a freezer bag with air sucked out and labeled by date and what's in the bag.
+To use the dough, defrost in the refrigerator overnight until pliable.

 If you are looking for a step by step process with lots of pictures she has what you need.